SQLiteFlow/sqliteflow.github.io/index.md

 ![Database Diff](macOS/DatabaseDiff.png)

 **Remote Connect**
 - Supports open remote SQLite database in iPhone or iPad with SQLiteFlow(iOS) installed.
+One use case is that you can debug query performance issue on your iPhone or iPad directly through your Mac.

 *Remote Connect*
 ![Open Remote Database](macOS/RemoteConnect.png)